AT-Publishing/website/_ebf/2020-11-08-anticipated-tv.md

 2020 deals prediction is based on data from [2019](#past2019-tradingview), [2018](#past2018-tradingview) and [2017](#past2017) Black Friday sales.

-TradingView accepts payments via PayPal, credit cards, debit cards and major cryptocurrencies.
+TradingView accepts the following means of payment:

+* PayPal
+* credit cards
+* debit cards
+* major cryptocurrencies

+TradingView has a free-forever plan.
+If you've never used this legendary charting app, test it now to see if you like it before the yearly sale starts.

+<p><a href="http://bit.ly/at-tvd-eth" class="btn" rel="nofollow">TradingView FREE</a></p>

+#### What we know about TradingView blackfriday sales

+Every year, TradingView opens their Black Friday sale for the full Black Friday week (Monday - Sunday).

+They typically give **between 40% and 60%** discount on their yearly paid plans.
+TradingView always runs the same sale offer through both Black Friday and Cyber Monday.

+There is no difference in the TradingView Black Friday deal and the TradingView Cyber Monday deal.

+Year on year, the Black Friday sale deals have been getting a tad better as the competition keeps popping up for TradingView.

 <p><strong>Start with <a href="http://bit.ly/at-tvd-eth" rel="nofollow">TradingView FREE plan</a> and if you like it, upgrade on Black Friday.</strong></p>

-<p><a href="http://bit.ly/at-tvd-eth" class="btn" rel="nofollow">TradingView FREE</a></p>